Go to Forum

 Applications for registration may be requested from The Augustan Society, Inc., P.O.
 Box 771267, Orlando, FL 32877-1267 or by e-mail.
 For further details and contact information, see the Augustan Society’s website.

 The American College of Heraldry was founded in 1972 and subsequently chartered as a non-profit corporation.
 The college registers personal and organizational arms, including those granted or certified by foreign heraldic authorities, those borne historically by families without having been granted by an official authority, as well as newly designed and assumed arms.
-Registration with the American College of Heraldry is limited to U.S. citizens or residents and those with significant business or personal connections in the United States.
+Registration with the College is limited to U.S. citizens or residents and those with significant business or personal connections in the United States.

-The ACH’s basic registration fee, as of 2013, is $325, or $350 if combined with membership in the College.
+The College’s basic registration fee, as of 2008, is $325, or $350 if combined with membership in the College.
 Registrants receive a certificate of registration and a black-and-white line drawing of the arms suitable for duplication.
 In addition, for those requiring it, the registration fee includes assistance with the design and blazoning of a new coat of arms.

 Arms registered with the ACH are published in the organization’s quarterly journal, The Armiger’s News, and periodically collected and printed in book form as The Heraldic Register of America.

 Further information and application forms for registration can be found on the American College of Heraldry website.
-The present executive director of the College is David Robert Wooten.
+The College's executive director is David Robert Wooten.